evanshortiss/env-var/API.md

 ### variable

-A variable is returned by calling `env.get(varname)`.
+A variable is returned when `env.get(varname)` is called.
 It exposes the following functions to validate and access the underlying value, set a default, or set an example value: